 Enough children have died.
 Enough moviegoers and clubgoers and worshippers have been killed in your name.
 Willful ignorance and a systemic will to keep you down and out has bolstered much too much racism and sexism and xenophobia, as well as this darkness and despair.

 Take a beat.
 Choose to shine.
 Then, fucking shine.
-And vote in your best interest.
+And vote in your best interest and that of the most underserved in your communities.